PeasantL/anime-segmentation/README.md

-# Anime Segmentation Inference
+# Character Card-V2 Background Segmentation

+Inference to remove backgrounds of [character-card-spec-v2](https://github.com/malfoyslastname/character-card-spec-v2) while retaining the metadata.

-See https://github.com/SkyTNT/anime-segmentation for more info.
+See [here](https://github.com/SkyTNT/anime-segmentation) for details on the removal process.

 ## Run